-2 State Plan Amendment (SPA) 4.19A pp.25-26.
+2 State Plan Amendment (SPA) 4.19A pp. 25-26.
 Approved by CMS on October 12, 1995.
 Effective October 30, 1994.

 3 73 FR 77904 and 79 FR 71679-71694

-5. Why is Pennsylvania preparing a report for a fiscal year from 3-4 years ago?
+5. Why is Pennsylvania preparing a report for a fiscal year from three to four years ago?

-CMS regulations require that each report and accompanying audit be submitted to CMS no later than December 31 of the Federal FY ending three years after the Medicaid SPRY under audit.
+CMS regulations require that each report and accompanying audit be submitted to CMS no later than December 31 of the FFY ending three years after the Medicaid SPRY under audit.
 See 42 C.F.R. §455.304(b).

-6. Why is DHS asking for information specific to the charges and revenue for patients covered by other states' Medicaid programs?
+6. Why is DHS asking for information specific to the charges and revenues for patients covered by other states' Medicaid programs?

-The CMS regulations require the DSH Report to include costs incurred and revenue received by hospitals for out-of-state Medicaid beneficiaries.
+The CMS regulations require the DSH Report to include costs incurred and revenue received by hospitals for out-of-state (OOS) Medicaid beneficiaries.
 See 42 C.F.R. §447.299(c).
-Following CMS protocol, DHS utilizes the Medicaid Management Information System (MMIS) as the source for PA Medicaid Fee-For-Service (FFS) costs and payments.
-Since DHS's MMIS captures information related solely to PA beneficiaries, DHS is requesting hospitals provide information specific to out-of-state fee-for-service and out-of-state MCO Medicaid beneficiaries.
+Following CMS protocol, DHS utilizes the Medicaid Management Information System (MMIS) as the source for PA MA Fee-For-Service (FFS) costs and payments.
+Since DHS's MMIS captures information related solely to PA beneficiaries, DHS is requesting hospitals provide information specific to OOS FFS and OOS MCO Medicaid and dual-eligible beneficiaries.